Best holiday rental deals in the Algarve

 The Weather in the Algarve

 Check out our climate diagram to find the perfect month for your holidays.
 This year, July will have the highest average temperatures.
 No heat wave is expected in February, when minimum average temperatures usally hit a 8° low.
 The rainiest month is July, while the driest month is June.

-Explore Portugal's southernmost region with Algarve holiday lettings
+Explore Portugal's southernmost region with a holiday villa in the Algarve

 Getting to the Algarve

-Faro airport is the gateway to the southern Portuguese region of the Algarve.
-There many international flights serving the airport on a daily basis, though in the winter reduced schedules are in operation.
-To get to the resorts you can either take one of the regular bus services, or rent a hire car to reach your Algarve holiday letting .
+Faro airport is the gateway to the region.
+There are plenty of international flights every day, although in the winter reduced schedules are in operation.
+To get to your Algarve holiday home, you can either hire a car or take one of the regular bus services.

-For passengers arriving into Lisbon, the country's largest airport, you can either connect to the Algarve by train or rent a car and drive to your Algarve holiday letting ; the journey is beautifully scenic and takes a little under three hours.
+If you're flying into Lisbon, the country's largest airport, you can easily travel to the Algarve by train or car.
+The journey is beautifully scenic and takes a little under three hours.

 Eat your way along the Algarve

-Seafood is famous throughout Portugal and this is especially the case of the Algarve.
-Almost every seafood imaginable is available here and is served in every possible way; from streamed to stewed.
-Meat is also a staple of the Portuguese diet and the cured sausages must be sampled.
+Seafood is famous throughout Portugal and this is especially the case in the Algarve.
+Almost every seafood you can imagine will be available, fresh from the ocean.
+Meat is also a staple of the Portuguese diet and the cured sausages are a must try.

-Pastéis de Nata is a classic dessert in the Algarve; a pastry filled with a rich egg cream and fragrant spices.
-With an Algarve holiday letting , wine should also be on the agenda.
-Red, white and green wines, yes green, are all readily consumed here, and of course, you should indulge in a small glass of port with your dessert.
+Pastéis de Nata are a classic dessert in the Algarve; a pastry filled with a rich egg cream and fragrant spices.
+Wine should also definitely be on the agenda when you book your Algarve holiday home.
+Red, white and green wines - yes, green - are all popular here, and of course, you should indulge in a small glass of port with your dessert.

 Weather in the Algarve: eternal sun